Australian Festival of Chamber Music: 2025 Emerging Composer

+AFCM International Masterclass

-An important element of the festival is its education program.
-The AFCM Winterschool provides young emerging musicians and school students with coaching and development opportunities.
-Masterclasses by visiting musicians are offered as part of the Winterschool program.
-Each year approximately 25 tertiary level music students attend the Advanced Winterschool program.
+The AFCM Pathways Program International Masterclasses (previous called Winterschool) provides young emerging musicians and school students with coaching and development opportunities.
+Masterclasses by visiting musicians are offered as part of the International Masterclass program.
+Each year approximately 25 tertiary level music students attend the International Masterclass program.
 Entry to the program is by application.
 Entries usually open in January and close by May.

+At the end of the program one ensemble is offered the chance to return the next year as the AFCM Fellowship Ensemble.